 5.0 IMPLEMENTATION OF 5% POC REDUCTION TO THE MEP

 Implementation of the Action Plan is dependent on continued execution of the Brightpoint MS4 Program Plan.
-MS4 Program Plan BMPs will continue to be implemented per the schedules outlined in the Brightpoint MS4 Program Plan to address the following special condition:
+MS4 Program Plan BMPs will continue to be implemented per the schedules outlined in the Brightpoint MS4 Program Plan.